Fourteenth-century Genoese tower with a 360-degree view of the city

 Try Galata Konak Café or Cherrybean Coffee for rooftop views

-Perfect for sunset photography - the view becomes magical at dusk
+Good for sunset photography: the view is at its best at dusk

 Check out nearby bars for live music performances